technology-toolbox/website/content/blog/jjameson/2008/04/10/a-better-way-to-build-sharepoint-solution-packages-and-cab-files.md

 </Target>
 ```

-This worked (meaning, pressing <kbd>Ctrl+Shift+B</kbd> repeatedly resulted in essentially         no work for Visual Studio) but obviously it only checks for an updated DDF file         when deciding whether or not to build the target -- which is fundamentally incorrect         since the DDF may specify essentially any file in the project to include in the         solution package.
+This worked (meaning, pressing {{< kbd key="Ctrl+Shift+B" >}} repeatedly resulted in essentially         no work for Visual Studio) but obviously it only checks for an updated DDF file         when deciding whether or not to build the target -- which is fundamentally incorrect         since the DDF may specify essentially any file in the project to include in the         solution package.

 What I really wanted to specify in the `Inputs`         attribute is all of the items in the project, since any of them may be included         in the DDF and consequently in the SharePoint solution package.
 In other words,         I wanted to specify all of the following: